arduino/docs-content/content/retired/03.kits/pro-gateway/content.md

 You can follow the [Arduino Pro Gateway Assembly](https://docs.arduino.cc/tutorials/generic/lora-gateway-assembly) to learn about how to assemble your Arduino Pro Gateway.

-If you have already set up your Pro Gateway, you can go directly to the [setup page](https://create.arduino.cc/getting-started/loragw/welcome) to connect your LoRaWAN devices to the Arduino Device Manager.
+If you have already set up your Pro Gateway, you can go directly to the [setup page](https://create.arduino.cc/getting-started/loragw/welcome) to connect your LoRaWAN® devices to the Arduino Device Manager.

 ### Datasheet
 You can follow the next link to [download the datasheet](https://content.arduino.cc/assets/AKX00016-datasheet.pdf).